-For a number of reasons, this case is not like In re Sealed Case.
-First, Chinese bank secrecy laws are not so robust as to preclude disclosure.
+For a number of reasons, this case, which involves an administrative subpoena, is not like In re Sealed Case, which dealt with the limits of grand jury subpoena.
+First, the statutory authority for the administrative subpoena specifically contemplates the collection of overseas bank records as requested here.
+In Sedaghaty, the court exercised such authority, even when contrary to Saudi Arabia's bank secrecy laws.
+See Sedaghaty, No. 6:05-cr-60008, ECF No. 277, at 15-18.
+Second, Chinese bank secrecy laws are not so robust as to preclude disclosure.
 See Gucci, 135 F. Supp.
 3d at 101-03.
-In fact, courts have compelled production of Chinese bank records in spite of purported Chinese bank secrecy concerns in cases involving civil subpoenas, let alone criminal grand jury subpoenas.
+In fact, courts have compelled production of Chinese bank records in spite of purported Chinese bank secrecy concerns in cases involving civil subpoenas, let alone criminal administrative subpoenas.
 See id.
-Second, the grand jury does not have access to the testimony of a bank employee about his or her knowledge of the targets of this investigation and its activities.
-Additionally, the Circuit noted that the analysis would be different if the bank was more than mere custodians of records.
+Third, the government does not have access to the testimony of a bank employee about his or her knowledge of the targets of this investigation and its activities.
+Additionally, the Circuit noted that the analysis would be different if the bank was more than a mere custodians of records.
 Here the government has information from a reliable confidential source that Chinese banks collect due diligence records when conducting transactions for North Korean customers.
 The requested records are critical in determining what, if any, knowledge the bank had of the illicit activity being investigated.